• Skip to primary navigation

 Look at the other non-clothing items that were left in the closet.

-Now, it’s time to go through the items that are not supposed to be in this closet.
-They are not used at all, and they have been sitting there for years, maybe decades.
-These items may be behind other pieces of clothing so dig deep into the corners of the closet.
+Now, it’s time to go through the items not supposed to be in this closet.
+They are unused and have been sitting there for years, maybe decades.
+These items may be behind other pieces of clothing, so dig deep into the corners of the closet.

-Sort the socks and undergarments.
+Sort the socks (Affiliate Link) and undergarments.
 Purge unused pairs, items that are never worn, or things that have lost their elasticity.
 All these items will give you more space in any drawer.
-If this takes up much time, you can separate the socks from the undergarment to make two 15-minute closet organizing tasks.
+If this takes up much time, you can separate the socks (Affiliate Link) from the undergarments to make two 15-minute closet organizing tasks.

 Look through the clothing bottoms in your closet

 Now it is time to visit the bottoms you wear.
 From pants to skirts, examine each one and decide what you want to keep and get rid of.
-You can even try them on if you have a little extra time.
+If you have a little extra time, you can even try them on.
 It does take longer if you try them on.

 Eleven 15-minute Closet Organizing Tasks